 - Unprotected computers

-Unprotected computers are easy prey for computer viruses and other malevolent codes used by cyber crooks to gain access to the data inside them.
+Unprotected computers are easy prey for computer viruses and other nasty codes used by cyber crooks to access the data inside them.

-On the other end, Internet vendors have to protect their computers, too, against attackers who may access their customer databases.
+On the other hand, Internet vendors also have to protect their computers against attackers who may access their customer databases.

 - Fake sites and e-mail messages